SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ![component](img/component.png "component")

-Positive
+> aside positive
-: The Boomi canvas is where you drag and drop different Boomi connecters, also known as **Shapes**
+> The Boomi canvas is where you drag and drop different Boomi connecters, also known as **Shapes**

 ![canvas](img/canvas.png "canvas")